top of page

 • Who popularized the concept of emotional intelligence?

 The concept of emotional intelligence was popularized by Daniel Goleman, a psychologist and science journalist, in his 1995 book "Emotional Intelligence."
+He is known for defining the five components of emotional intelligence.

 • How can I develop emotional intelligence?